Carnibol/algotrader/README.md

 # algotrader
-An algorithmic trading script to trade with TD Ameritrade
+An algorithmic trading backtester script to test on historical data.